melissa3000/ReactWeather/README.md

 A React and Redux project based on the Udemy lessons of Stephen Grider.
 This weather app allows a user to enter any city in the US and uses Axios to make an Ajax request to fetch weather data using the Open Weather API.
-It returns temperature in Kelvin, humidity, and pressure and also makes and API call to Google Maps to return a map of the requested city.
+It returns temperature in Kelvin, humidity in hPA, and pressure in % and also makes and API call to Google Maps to return a map of the requested city.